Cheapest car insurance companies in 2021

 Is the minimum required insurance in my state enough coverage?

 Your state’s minimum required levels of coverage are all you need to drive legally in your state, but most insurance experts recommend opting for additional coverage to offer more financial protection in case of an accident.
 Determining how much coverage you need involves a review of your broader financial picture.
+Additionally, if you have a loan or lease on your car, you’ll likely have to carry full coverage as a condition of your financing.
 If you are not sure how much you need, consider speaking with a licensed insurance agent or licensed financial planner.

 Does age affect car insurance rates?

 Your ability to find cheap car insurance might depend on your age.
 Car insurance rates typically peak and drop at certain ages.
 Generally, premiums are more expensive the younger you are — especially for inexperienced teen drivers — and then begin decreasing between the ages of 25 and 60.
-However, senior-aged drivers may start to see rate increases around age 70 due to an increased likelihood of accidents and insured risk.
+However, senior drivers may start to see rate increases around age 70 due to an increased likelihood of accidents and insured risk.
 Hawaii does not allow auto insurers to use age as a rating factor.
-It may be worth checking your state’s insurance regulations to see if your age could affect your premium.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: